 Ever noticed the sponsored content in the recommendations section on a news or content site?
 Those are content recommendations ads.
 Ever notice how the recommended, sponsored content isn't always relevant to either your preferences or the site you are visiting?

-Yeah, that can be an issue, but we’ll get to that in a moment.
+Yeah, that can be an issue, and we’ll address that in a moment.
 The point here is that including your content in the recommendations section is a native advertising format, in fact, it’s a dominant native ad format.

-Paid content published in the style and format of an editorial piece on a publishers website is considered branded content.
+Paid content that is published in the style and format of an editorial piece on a publisher's website is considered branded content.

-The common example is the basic advertorial, which looks and reads like a newspaper or magazine article, except for it being sponsored.
-You can find this format in both print and online.
+The common example is the basic advertorial, which looks and reads like a newspaper or magazine article.
+These are clearly marked as being sponsored and you can find this format in both print and online.

-You might ask, well what about paid search, isn’t that native advertising too?
+You might be wondering about paid search; isn’t that native advertising too?

 Paid search looks and feels like the organic search results, yet it’s an ad, and from that perspective, it certainly seems like native advertising.
 However, the industry looks at search as a separate category of ads and not as part of native advertising.

 You can be successful with your native ads on all three formats listed in this article.
-What you need to be aware of is the quality of your content and which platform you choose to host your native ads, in order to be sure you’re present where your preferred target audience is active.
+What you need to be aware of is the quality of your content and which platform you choose to host your native ads, in order to ensure that you’re present where your preferred target audience is active.

-That being said, the two dominant formats are in-feed and content recommendation Ads.
-These formats each have their strong suit, both in relation to how people engage with your content and which kind of device best suite the format.
+That being said, the two dominant formats are in-feed and content recommendation ads.
+These formats each have their strong suit, both in relation to how people engage with your content and which kind of device best suits the format.

-In the following, we will, therefore, dive into a discussion of the two formats and their strengths and weaknesses.
+In the following, we will therefore dive into a discussion of the two formats and their respective strengths and weaknesses.

 This might be because native ads on mobile fit seamlessly into the feed on social media, in emails, as recommendations on websites as well as in apps.
 The design on mobile devices simply does a better job of integrating native ads on different platforms.

-With that said, though, you should look at this advantage as more as a potential, rather than a flat-out “win” for mobile.
-Overall engagement, it seems, is still greater on desktop, where page views are higher and bounce rates are lower compared to mobile.
+With that said, though, you should look at this advantage as more of a potential, rather than a flat-out “win” for mobile.
+Overall engagement, it seems, is still greater on desktop, where page views are higher and bounce rates are lower than mobile.

-All this is to say, with mobile, you might have an easier time getting people to click-through to your content, but once there, they tend to be just as quick to leave.
+In other words, you might have an easier time getting people to click-through to your content on mobile, but once there, they tend to be just as quick to leave.
 Maybe this is due to the generally higher concentration span on desktop.

 All in all, it’s safe to say the potential of mobile still isn’t fully fulfilled.
-People are mobile first and therefore it is a good idea for you to be too, as long as you work to secure more interactions and engagement from all the traffic mobile generates.
+People are mobile-first and therefore it is a good idea for you to be too, as long as you work to secure more interactions and engagement from all the traffic that mobile generates.